-An excellent antique Dutch gilt silver spoon, the end of the handle modelled with a seated figure holding a baby and accompanied by a cherub.
+An excellent antique Dutch gilt silver spoon.
+Cast silver.
+The finial is modelled with a seated figure holding a baby and accompanied by a cherub, an allegorical representation of maternal love.
 The back of the bowl is inscribed with the owners initials.
 Weight 61 grams, just under 3 troy ounces.
 Length 18.3 cms.
 Bowl measures 7×5 cms.
-Stamped with Dutch silver marks for Amsterdam.
-Circa 1750.
+Amsterdam, Netherlands.
+1728.

 8976 George II Antique Silver Teapot